k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 Broadway has a large list of built-in [Actors](03_broadway_actor.md#actor-overview) that can be added to a flow in order to create various types of activities.
 Broadway's built-in Actors are split into categories, where each category includes several Actor types.

-The below tables presents a list of Actor's categories with examples per each category.
+The following table presents a list of Actor's categories with examples per each category.
 This is not an exhaustive list of Actors.

 <table width="900pxl">
 <tbody>